-Employment relationships between employees (performing their work in the Slovak Republic) and foreign employers, as well as between foreigners and employers residing in the Slovak Republic, are governed by the Labor Code, unless the appropriate rules of conflict of laws (private international law) state otherwise (in particular, Regulation (EC) No. 593/2008 on the law applicable to contractual obligations (Rome I), and the Act on International Private and Procedural Law).
+Employment relationships between employees (performing their work in the Slovak Republic) and foreign employers, as well as between foreigners and employers residing in the Slovak Republic, are governed by the Labor Code, unless the applicable rules of conflict of laws (private international law) state otherwise (in particular, Regulation (EC) No. 593/2008 on the law applicable to contractual obligations (Rome I), Convention No. 80/934/EEC on the law applicable to contractual obligations (Rome Convention), international agreements, and the Act on International Private and Procedural Law).
+Even if, according to the applicable rules of conflict of laws, such employment relationships were governed by foreign law, Slovak courts may refuse the application of the foreign law provisions that violate the Slovak public order regulations and may apply the overriding mandatory provisions of Slovak law.
 The Slovak Labor Code, in accordance with Directive 96/71/EC concerning the posting of workers in the framework of the provision of services, also stipulates which provisions of this code are mandatory in the event that employees are posted to perform work in the territory of another EU member state and vice versa.
-The Act on International Private and Procedural Law provides that employment contracts with expatriates may be governed by laws other than Slovak law, although any provisions in such agreements (even if valid under foreign law) are invalid if they violate the Slovak public order regulations.